When organic fertilization becomes mineral – a systemic look at organic grows

 • Buffering of salt stress

-• Stabilization of the root area
+• Stabilization of the root zone

-• Increased system fault tolerance
+• Increase in system fault tolerance

-The crucial difference:
+The decisive difference:

-The control lies not in the dosage, but in the system.
+Control lies not in the dosage, but in the system.

 For beginners, the most important insight is:

 "Organic" does not automatically mean soil-friendly, stable, or sustainable.
-What matters is how nutrients are provided and what role the substrate plays .
+What matters is how nutrients are provided and what role the substrate plays.

 For experienced growers, the challenge lies elsewhere:

-Conclusion: Organic is not a label, but an attitude.
+Conclusion: Organic is not a label, but an attitude

-Those who understand this need fewer corrections, fewer products and less control – and ultimately get a more stable, longer-lasting system.
+Those who understand this need fewer corrections, fewer products, and less control – and ultimately get a more stable, longer-lasting system.